MounirB/Crowd-movements-classification/README.md

 }
 ```

 The implementation of I3D in Keras was forked from [here](https://github.com/dlpbc/keras-kinetics-i3d).

-The weights of I3D were obtained from [here](https://github.com/dlpbc/keras-kinetics-i3d) and are under [Apache-2.0 License](https://github.com/deepmind/kinetics-i3d/blob/master/LICENSE).
+According to the authors of the [keras-kinetics-i3d](https://github.com/dlpbc/keras-kinetics-i3d) repository, the weights of I3D, that we provide in the `Data/` folder, were obtained from [here](https://github.com/dlpbc/keras-kinetics-i3d) and are under [Apache-2.0 License](https://github.com/deepmind/kinetics-i3d/blob/master/LICENSE).

 # Requirements